 VSP provides a display of the Performance of the Design for all of the sampling plans that result from sampling goals where a quantitative decision criterion is supplied.
-For some sampling goals, such as "Estimate a Mean", "Estimate a Proportion", "Find UXO Target Area", or "Assess Degree of Confidence in UXO Presence", where the only criterion the plan must meet is to minimize the variance of the estimate, or to minimize cost of the estimate, or to calculate a probability, there is little to graph in terms of the performance of the design.
+For some sampling goals, such as "Estimate the Mean", "Estimate the Proportion", "Assess Degree of Confidence in UXO Presence", "Non-statistical sampling approach", "Combine Average and Individual Measurement Criteria, or "Detect a Trend", where the only criterion the plan must meet is to minimize the variance of the estimate, minimize cost of the estimate, or to calculate a probability, there is little to graph in terms of the performance of the design.
 For such sampling goals, selecting View > Graph brings up a blank graph titled "No Graph".
+For some designs, such as "Detect a Trend", the Graph view will display a graph of actual data after it is entered into the Data Analysis page of the design dialog.

 For the sampling goals that do specify decision error rates or have confidence bounds on the estimates, VSP provides a graph of the performance of the sampling design that has just been created.
 Each sampling goal, or problem type, has a performance display tailored to it.
 Each graph tries to show the relationship between some parameter of the sampling design and how effective that design is at achieving the decision criteria.
-Once a Sampling Goal has been selected, the DQO inputs entered on the dialog box input screen, and the Apply button pressed to apply the design to the Sample Area, the display of the performance can be seen by pressing the GRAPH VIEW button on the tool bar or selecting View > Graph from VSP's main menu.
+Once a Sampling Goal has been selected, the DQO inputs are entered on the dialog box input screen, and the Apply button is pressed to apply the design to the Sample Area, the display of the performance can be seen by pressing the GRAPH VIEW button on the tool bar or selecting View > Graph from VSP's main menu.

 The following sections describe the major displays available for various types of problems.
 Displays not described are variants of those presented.
-Some of the graphs associated with unique sampling designs, such as Sequential Sampling, have been described in earlier sections, e.g., Graph View of Sequential Sampling (Figure 3.8), found in Section 3.
+Some of the graphs associated with unique sampling designs, such as Sequential Sampling, have been described in earlier sections, e.g., Graph View of Sequential Sampling (Figure 3.8), found in Chapter 3.
+Graphs for Sampling Goals > Find UXO Target Areas are discussed in Chapter 7.